 I don’t even know where to start with this blog post.
 I suppose I will begin with the monarch butterfly migration, itself.

 The monarch butterfly migrates from Canada to Mexico every year beginning in September.
+The monarch butterfly is the only butterfly that migrates to Mexico and back and the monarch butterfly migration round trip can be up to 3,000 miles.
 They begin their flight south when the sun is 46 degrees to the horizon.
 The monarch butterflies that migrate to Mexico are the great-great-grandchildren of the overwintering monarchs in Mexico from the previous year.
-No monarch butterfly completes an entire roundtrip journey.
+No monarch butterfly completes an entire roundtrip journey, but as a group they do complete a two-way migration.

 Take a second to think about that.
 The great-great-grandchildren (4th generation) make it from Canada to Mexico without the guidance of a butterfly that has previously wintered in Mexico!
 How can this be?
 Below is the process of the monarch butterfly migration: